fjbarreto/Artificial-Intelligence-Master-Assignments/README.md

 # Frank J Barreto Rothaug Portfolio
 This repository contains the following projects:

-- Automatic Steel Defects classification and localization with deep learning
+- Automatic Steel Defects classification and localization with deep learning/n
          Objectives:
            - Preprocessing of images and data augmentation
            - Exploration of different convolutional neural network architectures to increase the classifier's accuracy